Link a Model in Excel to a Deal in TermSheet

 4. Select "Refresh Fields".

-Column 1 : The name of the field that is visible throughout TermSheet.
+Column 1 : The label of the field that is end user facing in the TermSheet UI

 Link an Excel Model to an Existing TermSheet Deal